 HP Design Thinking Competition

 HP has a strong commitment to both innovation and diversity, with a belief that tech challenges can be better addressed when diversity and inclusion are part of the process of designing the solution.
 In this Design Thinking challenge, HP would like your team of 3-4 people to work on a solution for project collaboration.
+(Groups of fewer than 3 to 4 individuals are not encouraged, but a submission would not be rejected because of it.)
 With changes in workplace caused by the COVID pandemic, project teams have had to work remotely while maintaining productivity.
 The use of several communication platforms like Zoom and Microsoft Teams became widespread in the last year but those tend to be too generic to adequately support a team working on a project where communication and document sharing are vital but also context-specific.
 So, your team is asked to develop:

 - A set of wireframe mockups that shows important aspects of your solution.
 You are not expected to develop mockups for every screen in your solution, only for those that you want to highlight.